1Hive/token-request-app/docs/installation-guide.md

 This step is if you don't already have a DAO to install Token Request on, or want to test it on a demo first.

 First, make sure that you have the [Aragon CLI](https://hack.aragon.org/docs/cli-intro.html) installed.
 Then run `aragon devchain` in a terminal.
 This should show you two Ethereum addresses.
 The first one has the most permissions and is used to execute commands on the Aragon CLI.
 Import the private key of that account into Metamask.
-Then head over to the [Rinkeby DAO launcher](rinkeby.aragon.org) and create a DAO with the democracy kit.
+Then head over to the [Rinkeby DAO launcher](rinkeby.aragon.org) and create a DAO with the democracy template.
 Make sure that the Metamask account that is active is the first account created by your `aragon devchain`.

 Once your Democracy DAO is deployed (the voting params don't matter as you'll be the only one voting right now), go to the settings tab where you will find the addresses for the DAO and its apps.
 For legibility of subsequent commands will set bash environment variable for these addresses: